olafhartong/TA-Sysmon-deploy/README.md

 # TA-Sysmon-deploy
-Deploy Symon through the Splunk Deployment Server
+Deploy and maintain Symon through the Splunk Deployment Server.

+This will enable you to have all systems running the same version of Sysmon and the same up-to-date configuration.
+No more logging in to all servers and installing it manually or having to negociate a GPO change.

 Note!
 ---